|

 Slavic names

 beginning with Vlast-, meaning "power."
-This is the myth legend
+In Bohemian legend,

 name of an Amazonian-like woman who started the "Maiden's war"